 Your Arsenal Is Unconventional

 Forget guns.
 You carry operators.
-Minus and plus are your reliable sidearms.
-Rapid-fire, precise, boring, until they save your life.
-Division is a rifle that rips enemies in half.
-The square root shotgun turns a 999 into scattered rubble.
-Modulo is a grenade that nukes everything divisible by zero in one glorious blast.
+Minus and Plus are your reliable sidearms.
+Precise but boring, until they save your life.
+Division rips through enemies.
+Root turns big numbers into rubble.
+Modulo is a powerful grenade that can nuke even the biggest numbers if played right.

 Multiplication?
-A trap.
-An AoE effect that makes everything it touches worse, unless you're smart enough to set up the kill.
-And then there's Sigma, a lobbed vortex that sucks in every nearby enemy and crushes them into a single number whose value is the sum of everything it ate.
-Turn a scattered swarm of small fry into one big, easy-to-handle target.
+A slow trap.
+An AoE effect that slows everything it touches.
+Useful if you're smart enough to set up a kill with it.
+And then there's Sigma, a vortex grenade that sucks in every nearby enemy and combines them into a single number whose value is the sum of everything it ate.
+Turn a massive swarm of numbers into one big, easy-to-handle target.

-Every operator changes the battlefield.
+Seven operators.
+Twenty-two firing modes to unlock.
 Every shot requires a decision.
 Every clean kill and clever combo rewards bonus points.
-Integer splits, perfect roots, modulo blasts.
-The game knows when you're showing off.
+Integer split, perfect root, modulo blast.
+The game knows when you're showing off and rewards you for it.

 The Numbers Fight Back

-Enemies aren't just walking health bars in disguise.
-A prime number resists division.
+Enemies aren't just walking health bars.
+A prime number can't be cleanly divided.
 A factorial grows exponentially if you ignore it.
-Negatives flip your operators against you.
-Fast enemies have small values but come in swarms.
-Tanky enemies are triple-digit nightmares that shrug off subtraction.
+Rethink to deal with Negatives.
+You can't outrun fast enemies.
 You don't just shoot, you solve.

 Bosses That Would Make Mathematicians Sweat